chochain/nanoFORTH/docs/n4_why.md

 > **lit** ⏎<br>
 > 1_ok

-* define **?Z** that turns on red or blue depends on input value on stack (yes, nanoFORTH is case sensitive, and you can create some really strange function name)
+* define **?Z** that turns on red or blue depends on input value on stack. unlike other languages, you can create really strange function names
 > : **?Z** IF **red** ELS **blu** THN ; ⏎

 * run **?Z** which take input from stack, 1 turns on red or 0 turn on blue